-In the wake of Hurricane Harvey and Hurricane Irma, and with Jose not far behind, we have clear instructions on what we can do to offer tangible help to those affected.
+In the wake of the recent hurricanes, we have clear instructions on what we can do to offer tangible help to those affected.
 Those of us watching from afar should rightfully be centering the experiences of those directly affected; in particular, special attention should be given to vulnerable populations, and a deep understanding and lasting commitment to supporting them will be crucial to recovery.

 But we must also, with care and sensitivity, create space to acknowledge the ways that national tragedies, and those who affect members of our larger identities and communities, can take an emotional toll on us.
 Processing that energy can, and must, be directed toward furthering our own education, our ability to be effective in response and relief efforts, our amplification of the voices that carry the least power, and our acknowledgement of the resilience of survivors.

 Indeed, in this week’s Torah portion, Ki Tavo (Deuteronomy 26:1-29:8), we find the Hebrew word oni, in this context translated to mourning.
 But this word is found elsewhere in our scripture to describe vigor; in Genesis 49:3, Jacob refers to his first-born son Reuben as reshit oni, the first fruit of my vigor.
 It is no coincidence that grief and strength are found side by side, for it is from the depths of despair that we find fortitude, but it’s far from a passive evolution.